Future-Hack/application-2017/README.md

 Tell us a bit more about yourself by filling in Future Hack [application form](https://mck-forms.typeform.com/to/iSp2Yn).

 ## Now just cross your fingers and keep an eye on your emails.

+### References:

+- Skeleton is what we used as the skeleton app: http://getskeleton.com
+- Learn more about git: https://git-scm.com/docs/gittutorial
+- Learn more about Mckinsey Digital: http://www.mckinsey.com/business-functions/digital-mckinsey/how-we-help-clients/digital-labs
+- Learn more about Facebook F8: https://www.fbf8.com/
+- Learn more about Generation: https://www.generationinitiative.org